Driving Without Insurance in Michigan: What You Need To Know

 What is the penalty for driving without insurance in Michigan?

-The penalty for driving without insurance in Michigan includes: (1) a fine, jail and a driver’s license suspension; (2) being barred from suing an at-fault driver for pain and suffering compensation – even if he or she causes severe injuries and you are completely innocent and not at fault; (3) being disqualified from all No-Fault benefits; and (4) personal liability for an at-fault driver’s No-Fault benefits, and for others’ compensation and damages.
+Not having insurance means you are barred from suing an at-fault driver for pain and suffering compensation – even if he or she causes severe injuries and you are completely innocent and not at fault.
+It also means you are disqualified from all No-Fault benefits.
+And it means you could be held personally liable for an at-fault driver’s No-Fault benefits, and for others’ compensation and damages.

-Here are the civil and criminal penalties for driving without insurance in Michigan: :
+Below are more details of the civil and criminal penalties for driving uninsured in Michigan:

 - Guilty of a misdemeanor: If you drive without insurance in Michigan, you are guilty of a misdemeanor.
 (MCL 500.3102(2))